HewlettPackard/shs-governance-model/SECURITY.md

 [insert project name here] is a  growing community devoted in creating [insert project objective here].
 The community has adopted this security disclosure and response policy to ensure we responsibly handle critical issues.

 ## Supported Versions
 The [insert project name here] project maintains release branches for the three most recent minor releases.
 Applicable fixes, including security fixes, may be backported to those three release branches, depending on severity and feasibility.
-Please refer to [RELEASES.md](https://github.com/goharbor/harbor/blob/main/RELEASES.md) for details.
+Please refer to [RELEASES.md](https://github.com/HewlettPackard/project/blob/main/RELEASES.md) for details.

 ## Reporting a Vulnerability - Private Disclosure Process
 Security is of the highest importance and all security vulnerabilities or suspected security vulnerabilities should be reported to [insert project name here] privately, to minimize attacks against current users of [insert project name here] before they are fixed.
 Vulnerabilities will be investigated and patched on the next patch (or minor) release as soon as possible.
-This information could be kept entirely internal to the project.
+This information from the initial report should be kept entirely internal to the project.

 If you know of a publicly disclosed security vulnerability for [insert project name here], please **IMMEDIATELY** contact security-alias@org.com to inform the [insert project name here] Security Team.